 This is my 2nd time making Keto Connect bagels, but this time I got a bigger donut tray.
 I overfilled these a bit (the recipe should make 6, but I think with this mold I’d get 5 out of it if I didn’t over-fill).
 I like the size, though, because it works much better for sandwiches.
 The texture on these is a little bit crumbly, but they taste so good that I ain’t mad at ’em.

-Another miracle made fromdough – a meatball sub!
+Another miracle made from fathead dough – a meatball sub!
 The meatballs are Gardien veggie meatballs, with Rao’s sauce inside.
 I just made the dough, split it into 2 portions, spread some Rao’s in the middle, add 3 meatballs, and wrap it all up and bake.
 A sandwich this big is a pretty huge meal; I made this a couple times and ended up cutting it in half most days.
 I think next time I might try portioning the dough into 4 and wrapping 2 meatballs in each one.

 Yes, another Keto Connect recipe – easy no-bake cheesecake with chocolate ganache.
 I used an extra large silicone cupcake mold and it made 6 cheesecakes – perfect for a celebratory-sized dessert, though I will make them half the size for regular everyday consumption.
 The only thing I did differently was sweeten the ganache a bit.
 I used Swerve confectioners sweetener.
 This photo was taken when the cheesecake was frozen.
 It’s a little hard to eat when frozen.
 I like to store them in the freezer, but pull one out a day to thaw in the fridge and eat it from thawed.